OliviaJieWang/OliviaJieWang.github.io/_pages/about.md

 semantics: an implementation in Automated Vehicles Crossing an Intersection Scenario [[PDF]](files/Autonomous Transportation System collaboration mechanism based on Traffic semantics.pdf)

-5. **J. Wang**, Z. Cai, P. Yang, Y. Chen, B. Chen **(2022)**, An Advanced Control Strategy for Connected Autonomous Vehicles Based on Micro Simulation Models at Multiple Intersections [[PDF]](files/An advanced control strategy for connected autonomous vehicles based on Micro simulation models at multiple intersections.pdf)
+5. **J. Wang**, Z. Cai, P. Yang, Y. Chen, B. Chen **(2022)**, An Advanced Control Strategy for Connected Autonomous Vehicles Based on Micro Simulation Models at Multiple Intersections  [Published in Physica A: Statistical Mechanics and its Applications] [[PDF]](files/An advanced control strategy for connected autonomous vehicles based on Micro simulation models at multiple intersections.pdf)